-On 22 November 2016, the Hungarian National Assembly adopted Act CXXX of 2016 on the Code of Civil Procedure, which is applied in civil proceedings brought before the courts as of 1 January 2018.
-The major goal of the codification process during the creation of the new legislation was from the beginning to apply and use the possibilities of new technologies in order to ensure the effective, fast, and timely closure of civil procedures.1
+On 22 November 2016, the Hungarian National Assembly adopted Act CXXX of 2016 on the Code of Civil Procedure, which is applicable in civil proceedings brought before a court as of 1 January 2018.
+The major goal of the codification process during the creation of the new legislation was from the beginning to apply and use the possibilities of new technologies in order to ensure effective, fast, and timely closure of civil procedures.1

 Pursuant to the new code adopted by the Hungarian National Assembly as the prevailing legislation, the use and adoption of electronic technologies in civil procedures is jointly governed by Act CCXXII of 2015 on the general rules of electronic procedures and trust services (hereinafter referred to as the 'e-Procedure Act') and the Code of Civil Procedure.
 Government Decree 451/2016 should also be mentioned as the implementing regulation of the e-Procedure Act, which defines technically detailed provisions.
-The e-Procedure Act constitutes the legal framework for the applicability of electronic technologies and shall be considered governing in the issues not regulated under the Code of Civil Procedure.
+The e-Procedure Act constitutes the legal framework for the applicability of electronic technologies and shall be considered as the main norm governing the issues not regulated under the Code of Civil Procedure.

-The right to electronic procedures is defined by Section 8(1)2 of the e-Procedure Act, which is further limited in legal proceedings by the right of choosing electronic communication as outlined in Section 6053 of the Code of Civil Procedure.
-Parties are entitled to the right of choice regarding electronic communication if they act in person or through representatives not qualifying as legal representatives.
+The right to access electronic procedures is defined by § 8 (1) of the e-Procedure Act,2 which is further limited in legal proceedings by the right of choosing electronic communication as outlined in § 605 of the Code of Civil Procedure.3 Parties are entitled to the right of choice regarding electronic communication if they act in person or through representatives not qualifying as legal representatives.